-Commercial ranch dressings are loaded with sodium.
-This is unfortunate because when you’re being conscious of your sodium intake, the last thing you need is things like sauces, dressings and dips adding unwanted amounts of sodium.
-That’s why this recipe for low sodium ranch dressing is perfect.
-It’s real easy to make and uses just a handful of simple ingredients.
+This recipe for low-sodium ranch dressing gives us all the flavors of ranch dressing we know and love, without all the unnecessary extra sodium.
+When you’re being conscious of your sodium intake, the last thing you need is things like sauces, dressings and dips adding unwanted amounts of sodium.
+That’s why I love this recipe.
+It’s also real easy to make and uses just a handful of simple ingredients.

 Don’t waste your sodium intake on commercial dressings, make a batch of this delicious low sodium ranch dressing and enjoy it with all your favorite salads, veggies and more!Print

 - Total Time: 20 minute

 Make your salads come alive with this rich, creamy and delicious low-sodium ranch seasoning.
 An excellent mix of ingredients that leaves out all the extra sodium.

 - 1 tablespoon dried dill